spicydonkey/cellml-ga/devlog.md

     0.2747
 ```

+#### Check matching genome (parameter set) to the above simulation
-Which probably matches to the genome:
+Which probably matches to the genome from GA output:
 ```
 [30](0.274699) [92] kf5=21.250300   kf4=547.342355   kf16=932.391349   Rpc=3593.062508
 ```